joelsimonoff/gram-adversary-detection/README.md

 For this method, we leave in calibration code that calculates the max/min values of the training set for each layer in the model.
 This calibration step is slow and bulky.
 In order to remove the calibration step we used 2 techniques (will still need to tune a threshold, but less intensive than the prior detector):

 1. **Margin Detector:** Calculating a margin between adversarial perturbed examples and their corresponding test set examples.
 This works well for training loops because we'll often have both an adversarial example and its corresponding original image.
 However, this cannot work as a practical detector because at test time we don't have access to non-adversarial perturbed images in addition to the corresponding adversarial examples.
-The benefit to training in the loop with this detector is that it will force adversarial perturbations to cause an increase to the magnitude of the gram matrices.
+The benefit of training in the loop with this detector is that it will force adversarial perturbations to increase the magnitude of the gram matrices (increases detectability).
 Unfortunately, it does this by obfuscating the gradient of the PGD margin loss with respect to the input (with each PGD step the attack gets worse which means the adversarial loss is not smooth).

 2. **Score Detector:** This detector is based on the original style loss presented in the neural style transfer paper: https://arxiv.org/pdf/1508.06576.pdf: